Posted by Ribble |

 Apply full forward trim to keep the nose from coming up too high, and fly low, to avoid letting the wind get it.

 Practice hovering nose into the wind .
 Push the nose down and apply throttle to hold position or to move forward.

 To gain forward speed when nothing else works, turn to the side and fly a crosswind zigzag pattern.

 Practice nose-left (counter-clockwise) circles to fly around and nose dive into the wind again.
 Ease up on the nose and bank one way or the other into the oncoming wind.
 Nose-right circles may be faster but harder to control (recover) after you get downwind.

 Lots of practice.
 In calm or little wind, practice nose-left circles: Nose down to get forward motion, then full left aileron followed by small amount of left rudder, then aileron neutral, gets smooth banked wide circles.
 Use rudder to control diameter and throttle to maintain altitude, or allow the helicopter to dive close to the ground under the wind.

 Forgot to mention that you always keep moving, crosswind zigzag, or circling back.
 Zigzag picks up speed when you turn.
 Circling back picks up speed downwind after turning into the wind and diving into the wind head-on.
-The...Continue Reading
+The fun part is at...Continue Reading

 Transmitter off, throttle minimum